truthinhistory/historicist/exampleSite/content/english/blog/Why Were Our Reformers Burned?.md

 ---
-title: "Why Were Our Reformers Burned?"
+title: Why Were Our Reformers Burned?
-description: meta description
+description: Preparations to burn the body of William Tyndale.
+John Foxe's Book of Martyrs.
 images:
-- images/post/03.jpg
+- "/images/tyndale_burned.jpg"
-date: 2021-01-25T11:33:57.000+06:00
+date: 2022-02-05T00:00:00-06:00
-author: Lubana Era
+author: Historicist
 tags:
+- Salvation
-- Alarm
+- Reformation
-- Clock
+- Rome
 categories:
-- LifeStyle
+- Protestant Reformation

 ---
 ### THE DUTY OF ALL CHRISTIANS